 Before committing to a Verizon plan, here are a few other things to consider about Big Red.

 * Verizon’s biggest selling point is its network.
 Catch a Verizon ad on TV, and the wireless carrier will likely be touting the performance of its 4G LTE network.
 Verizon once again was the fastest network in our recent round of testing, and testing firms rate the carrier highly as well.
-RootMetrics has named Verizon as the best-performing wireless network for eight consecutive reports (though rival T-Mobile takes issue with RootMetrics’ methodology.)
-Testing firm OpenSignal, however, reports that Verizon's speeds have slowed since it started adding unlimited plans.
-Verizon dismisses that finding, though its unlimited plan reshuffling seems to suggest OpenSignal may not be off base.
-At any rate, OpenSignal's latest testing suggests that Verizon's speeds have improved in recent months.* Verizon offers some good phone exclusives.
+RootMetrics has named Verizon as the best-performing wireless network for nine consecutive reports (though rival T-Mobile takes issue with RootMetrics’ methodology.)
+Testing firm OpenSignal, however, puts Verizon behind T-Mobile in its latest report, though the network testing firm says Verizon's speeds are back up to where they were before the carrier introduced unlimited data plans last year.* Verizon offers some good phone exclusives.
 In recent years, Verizon has done a good job securing the exclusive rights to some attractive devices.
-It's the only carrier offering the Asus ZenFone AR and Moto Z2 Play (though you can buy those phones unlocked if you prefer).
+It's the only carrier that offered the Asus ZenFone AR and Moto Z2 Play last year (though you can buy those phones unlocked if you prefer).
 Verizon remains the exclusive carrier for Google's Pixel 2 phones as well, though you can always buy that phone through Google if you want to use it with a different carrier.

 * Verizon has phased out overage fees.
 If you have a tiered plan, the carrier's Safety Mode allows you to go over your data allotment; instead of racking up charges, Verizon would simply slow your data speed down to 2G for the rest of your billing cycle.
 (You can also buy an additional gigabyte of data for $15 if you need more high-speed data than your plan allows.)
 You will have to turn on the feature, though, or risk getting hit with that $15 fee.
 Of course, if you opt for unlimited data, this feature is moot.